Connor Mosack: ARCA Menards Series

 Mosack was tapped to drive the No. 02 for Young's Motorsports on May 10, 2021, for three ARCA Menards Series races that year.
-Mosack would first make his debut at the 2021 Henry Ford Health System 200, ultimately retiring due to a fuel pump problem and finishing 16th.
-He would make two more starts that season, finishing with a best of 11th at the 2021 Reese's 150.
+Mosack would first make his debut at the 2021 Henry Ford Health System 200, ultimately retiring due to a fuel pump problem and finishing sixteenth.
+He would make two more starts that season, finishing with a best of eleventh at the 2021 Reese's 150.

 In 2022, Mosack was announced to drive in ten races for Bret Holmes Racing.

+In 2023, Mosack joined Joe Gibbs Racing for a six-race slate, running at larger tracks where their primary driver, William Sawalich, was unable to race at due to his age.
+Mosack scored his first career ARCA win at Kansas Speedway, holding off Carson Kvapil in the final few laps.
+Mosack followed up with his second ARCA win at Kansas, driving for his family-owned team.

 ARCA Menards Series East

 Mosack would make his debut in the ARCA Menards Series East in the 2021 General Tire 125, driving the No. 02 for Young's Motorsports, finishing seventh.
-He would make one more start in the 2021 season, in a combination race with the ARCA Menards Series, finishing 16th.
+He would make one more start in the 2021 season, in a combination race with the ARCA Menards Series, finishing sixteenth.

 Trans Am TA2 Series

-Connor Mosack competed in a full season of Trans Am in the TA2 class for Scott Lagasse Racing in 2021.
-In 14 starts, he had 10 top 5's, 6 podiums, and 1 win at Watkins Glen.
+Mosack competed in a full season of Trans Am in the TA2 class for Scott Lagasse Racing in 2021.
+In fourteen starts, he had ten top-fives, six podiums, and two wins at Watkins Glen.
 He competed for another full season in 2022.

 NASCAR Xfinity Series

 On May 25, 2022, Joe Gibbs Racing announced that Mosack would make his Xfinity Series debut in their No. 18 car in the road course race at Portland.
 Mosack was announced as the driver for Sam Hunt Racing's No. 26 car at Watkins Glen International.

+Mosack returned to Sam Hunt Racing in 2023, running a majority of the season in the team's No. 24 car.
+He also returned to JGR for three races in the No. 19, with two races ending in DNFs.
+Mosack ran 24 races and earned a best finish of fifth at Watkins Glen.
+He ended the season 28th in points.

-NASCAR Camping World Truck Series
+NASCAR Craftsman Truck Series

 On June 30, 2022, Bret Holmes Racing announced that Mosack would make his Truck Series debut in the team's No. 32 truck in the race at Mid-Ohio Sports Car Course.

+In 2024, it was announced that Mosack would run a partial schedule with Niece Motorsports in the No. 45 Chevrolet.
+Later that same year, it was announced that Mosack would also run additional races with Spire Motorsports.
+Across nine starts in 2024, Mosack finished with one top-five finish, four top-ten finishes, and a podium finish at Homestead-Miami Speedway.

+On December 3, 2024, McAnally–Hilgemann Racing announced that Mosack would drive their No. 81 truck full-time in 2025.
+On February 21, 2025, Mosack scored his first career NCTS pole for the race at Atlanta.